herbps10/spline_rate_model_paper/README.md

 tar_make_future()
 ```

-Code to generate plots and tables can be found in the `R` folder.
+Code to generate plots and tables can be found in the `R/figures` and
+`R/tables` folders.
+The plot generation code assumes that the final logistic
+and spline fits can be found in `server-output/final_spline` and
+`server-output/final_logistic`, respectively, which may require copying from
+the `targets` output folder.

 This work was supported, in whole or in part, by the Bill & Melinda Gates Foundation (INV-00844).